Narol, Poland: Count Łoś

 In 1758 Felix Anthony Łoś (1737–1804) became the owner of Narol and a deputy and a general of the king's army.
 He opened a factory and a school in Narol.
 In 1776, he began constructing a palace in the form of a horseshoe (the coat of arms of Łoś family).

 Near the palace there was an Italian style garden.
 Count Łoś was an avid collector of old writings, correspondence and manuscripts, and paintings of the Italian and Dutch schools.
 He accumulated one of the largest libraries in Poland at that time.
 He founded a drama and music school for children from more affluent families, which was located on premises of the palace.
 The palace was considered one of the most beautiful palaces in the whole country.
 After the death of Count Łoś, all of the collection was lost, with most of the library ending up in the hands of Count Jakub Potocki.
 In 1935 the books were donated to a public library in Warsaw.

-Recent events
+19th and 20th centuries

 During the January Uprising (1863), the Palace in Narol was burned down by the Austrian army.
 Julian Puzyna, its later owner, rebuilt it.
 But during World War I, Narol was burned down again and all the valuable things in the palace were removed by the Russian Army.
 The last owner was Jadwiga Korytowska.
 She rebuilt parts of the palace and owned it until September 1939.
-During World War II, a small German Wehrmacht detachment was stationed in the palace.
+During the German occupation in World War II, a small German Wehrmacht detachment was stationed in the palace.